 The three-digit shots (e.g., 2.1.1., 2.2.2.) are the actions that the videographer will capture.

-Preparation and Hyperspectral Raman Imaging of Pigmented Samples Using Multimode Fiber Excitation
+Sample preparation and Hyperspectral Raman Imaging

 Demonstrator: Martina Riva

 If the same person is the demonstrator throughout, mention them once here and remove the "Demonstrator" field from the other sections; if the demonstrator changes, retain the field in the respective sections.